Back Injury at Work Claim

 Can I Make a Back Injury at Work Compensation Claim?

-If you have suffered an back injury at work and you believe your employer may be to blame, or partially to blame, you may be able to make a claim for compensation.
+There are many types of back injuries you could suffer at work, injuries including fractures, spinal cord damage and herniated discs.
+If you have suffered a back injury at work and you believe your employer may be to blame, or partially to blame, you may be able to make a claim for compensation.

 If you have sustained any sort of injury at work, you should make your employer aware and ensure that the incident has been recorded in an accident book or on an incident report form.
 You should also attempt to obtain a copy of the incident report.